awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

-# Publishing Aurora PostgreSQL Logs to Amazon CloudWatch Logs<a name="AuroraPostgreSQL.CloudWatch"></a>
+# Publishing Aurora PostgreSQL logs to Amazon CloudWatch Logs<a name="AuroraPostgreSQL.CloudWatch"></a>

 You can configure your Aurora PostgreSQL DB cluster to publish log data to a log group in Amazon CloudWatch Logs\.
 With CloudWatch Logs, you can perform real\-time analysis of the log data, and use CloudWatch to create alarms and view metrics\.
 You can use CloudWatch Logs to store your log records in highly durable storage\.